Skip to article

 Virginia cottage food — your questions answered.

-Not really — Virginia has one of the most restrictive online-sales provisions in the country.
-You CANNOT have a shopping cart, "buy now" buttons, order forms, or accept online orders.
-You CAN advertise online with product photos, prices, and your phone number for orders.
-Actual orders must be placed by phone, and delivery is direct pickup or in-person at farmers' markets, your home, or events (up to 14 consecutive days).
+No. Virginia's exemption is one of the strictest in the country here: you cannot use a shopping cart, "buy now" buttons, order forms, or accept orders online.
+You can advertise online with product photos, prices, and a phone number, but the order itself must be placed by phone, and sales stay direct — pickup, farmers markets, home, or events running no more than 14 consecutive days.
+A pending 2026 bill, HB402, would loosen this.

 Virginia cottage food laws: what is the short version?

-Virginia does not require state registration for the cottage food lane.
-There is no state revenue cap in the current data.
+Virginia does not require state registration for basic cottage food sales.
+The cited state sources do not list a revenue cap.
 Direct in-person sales are the safest channel to confirm before taking online or delivery orders.

-Do I need a cottage food license in Virginia?
+Do I need a cottage food license or permit in Virginia?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
 Virginia may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Virginia?

-Virginia's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Virginia's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, meat, poultry, dairy, eggs.

 About VibeKitchen